faizilham/msc-thesis/main/ch2_preliminaries.typ

 }
 ```] <lst:KotlinAnnotation>

-Annotation can be used as a simple way to extend Kotlin without changing too much of the syntax.
+Annotations can be used as a simple way to extend Kotlin without changing too much of the syntax.
 For example, if we want to add an effect system to the function type, we can use annotations in the function signature to represent the effects.

 == Common notations and definitions